 Depression can take various forms, and can appear across a spectrum of diagnosable types.
 The severity of depression can be consistent or varied depending on the type, however many of the symptoms are common across all kinds.
-Knowing the basic signs of depression and how to identify them can help you know when it may be time to see a professional psychologist in the Berkeley area for help.
+Knowing the basic signs of depression and how to identify them can help you know when it may be time to see a professional psychologist in the San Luis Obispo area for help.

 At its core, depression is a mental illness that can potentially interfere with one’s ability to live and enjoy their lives.
 Not only can depression impact how you see yourself and your situation, but ongoing depression can lead to a deterioration of your physical, mental, and emotional health.
-This is why seeking the help of a psychologist Berkeley is so essential when you begin to notice the symptoms of depression appearing in your life or the life of a loved one.
+This is why seeking the help of a psychologist San Luis Obispo is so essential when you begin to notice the symptoms of depression appearing in your life or the life of a loved one.

 While the symptoms of depression can vary in appearance and severity, there are several common signs that you will want to take note of should they appear suddenly, or continue for time without relenting:

 - A new and unusual sense of sadness